 While Musical Theatre students will hone their singing, dancing and acting skills, our goal is to train you to be a distinctive, versatile performer capable of playing complex roles not only in musicals, but a wide variety of theatrical styles as well as TV and Film.
 This is essential for employment and a career in the contemporary entertainment industry.

-OTHER OUTSIDE OPPORTUNITIES
+OUTSIDE AUDITION OPPORTUNITIES

 UM Musical Theatre majors are smart, proactive and versatile artists who are well prepared for the contemporary entertainment industry and a variety of professional markets, including self-taping and using virtual audition submission platforms.
 We also encourage students to create their own work opportunities and to be versatile in their careers, working in related fields including directing, producing, choreography and coaching, as well as performing!